Cedric the Entertainer: Career

+Cedric's stage name came about when he felt that his real name, Cedric Kyles, sounded too formal.
+Inspired by an entertainer named Kodak, he came up with the name "Cheerio", but received a cease and desist letter from General Mills over their cereal Cheerios.
+He settled on his stage name when someone introduced him as "an entertainer, Cedric the entertainer" and the name stuck.

 In 1995, Cedric moved into acting, auditioning for and receiving his first-ever role as The Cowardly Lion in the 1995 Apollo Theater Revival of The Wiz.
 He expanded his career by playing Steve Harvey's friend Cedric Jackie Robinson on The Steve Harvey Show.

-He then began appearing in films, including Barbershop, Barbershop 2: Back in Business, Ride, Serving Sara, Johnson Family Vacation, Intolerable Cruelty, Man of the House, Lemony Snicket's A Series of Unfortunate Events, Madagascar, Madagascar: Escape 2 Africa, Madagascar 3: Europe's Most Wanted and Be Cool.
+He began appearing in films, including Barbershop, Barbershop 2: Back in Business, Ride, Serving Sara, Johnson Family Vacation, Code Name: The Cleaner, Intolerable Cruelty, Man of the House, Lemony Snicket's A Series of Unfortunate Events, Madagascar, Madagascar: Escape 2 Africa, Madagascar 3: Europe's Most Wanted and Be Cool.

 He was the subject of controversy when his Barbershop character made unpopular remarks about Martin Luther King Jr. and Rosa Parks.
-These comments were spoken in character, as part of the script; he has never apologized for them.
+These jokes (about the pastor's promiscuity with women, and Parks just being tired to get to the back of the bus) were spoken in character, as part of the script.
+Rev. Jesse Jackson publicly asked for those jokes to be edited out of the movie on the DVD and VHS releases.

 In Madagascar, he voiced Maurice the aye aye.
 In October 2005, he joined the Champ Car auto racing series as a part owner.
-He appeared in the movie Charlotte's Web as the voice of Golly the gander.
+He appeared in the film Charlotte's Web as the voice of Golly the gander.

-While his acting career grew, Cedric continued to do stand-up and traveled the country as one of the Kings of Comedy headliners with Steve Harvey, D. L. Hughley and Bernie Mac.
+While his acting career grew, Cedric continued to perform stand-up comedy and traveled the country as one of the Kings of Comedy headliners with Steve Harvey, D. L. Hughley and Bernie Mac.
 The act was later made into a Spike Lee film, The Original Kings of Comedy.
 Cedric had his own sketch comedy show, Cedric the Entertainer Presents, but after being renewed for a second season, it was canceled by Fox before the season began.
 He took time to write a book, Grown-A$$ Man.
-He then appeared in the 2003 video game Tiger Woods PGA Tour 2004.
-His most recent HBO Comedy Special was Cedric The Entertainer: Taking You Higher.
-(Two of the background dancers from the special were Kamilah Barrett and Sandra Colton, who were finalists in Fox's So You Think You Can Dance.)
-He also recorded comedic interludes on two multi-platinum selling albums, Nelly's Country Grammar (2000) and Jay-Z's The Black Album (2003).
+He appeared in the 2003 video game Tiger Woods PGA Tour 2004.
+A more recent HBO Comedy Special was Cedric The Entertainer: Taking You Higher.
+He recorded comedic interludes on two Nelly albums, Country Grammar (2000) and Nellyville (2002) as well as on Jay-Z's The Black Album (2003).

 In the 2007 comedy film Code Name: The Cleaner, Cedric plays Jake, a janitor with amnesia who may be a secret undercover government agent involved in an illegal arms conspiracy.
 He starred in the 2008 films Welcome Home Roscoe Jenkins and Street Kings.